How to start a Self-Catering Business

 Many people wishing to start a catering company admire the outside shell of what catering is all about; successful events, happy customers, great food, and pats on the back.
 But most fail to understand the extent of time and willpower it takes to receive these benefits.
 To truly enjoy catering is to enjoy the countless hours of food prepping, planning, and unusual work schedule that comes along with the job.
 Each step in the catering process requires time and effort to flourish.

 Before the event, you're going to have early days planning events and late nights gathering paperwork.
-Before the event, you'll figure out food allergies, take a headcount, and setting up seating and food tables.
+Before the event, you'll figure out food allergies, take a headcount, and set up seating and food tables.

 At the time of the event, you're going to need proper food transport to be sure the food presentation is pristine.
 As the boss, you're going to spend lots of time dealing with issues, supervising and overseeing food production, dealing with complaints, and keeping a clean and friendly environment.